jewelsofthought/neshama/site/posts/parashot/01-Bereishit.md

 n1] **Introduction**
 The Torah is not a history book, but the charter of man's mission in the universe. _Rashi_ explains that the reason for the Torah's narrative of Creation is to establish that G-d is the Sovereign of the universe.

-As _Rambam_ notes, even after reading how the world and its central character, Man, came into being, we still do not understand thesecret of even the process of Creation.
+As *Rambam* notes, even after reading how the world and its central character, Man, came into being, we still do not understand the secret of even the process of Creation.
 Rather the work of Creation is a deep mystery that can be comprehended (only) through (the) a tradition transmitted by G-d (to Moses).
 Those who are privileged with this hidden knowledge are not permitted to reveal it.
-What we do know is that Adam and Chava, the forerunners of humanity, had the mission of bringing about the fulfilment of Creation (by carrying out G-d's commandment).
+What we do know is that Adam and *Chava*, the forerunners of humanity, had the mission of bringing about the fulfilment of Creation (by carrying out G-d's commandment).
 They failed and were driven into _exile_.[^1]

 Man's mission did not change, however, only the conditions in which it would be carried out...
 They could repent; indeed, the concept of repentance was a prerequisite to Man's existence, because he could not have survived without it.